Fuck her right in the pussy

 "Fuck her right in the pussy" (FHRITP) is a catchphrase that was popularized by several viral videos posted online in 2014.
 The videos portrayed fictitious bloopers from television newscasts that involved the phrase; the original video focused on a news reporter using the phrase while unaware he was on the air, followed by videos portraying alleged videobombing incidents involving the eponymous phrase on multiple Cincinnati television stations by a character named "Fred".

 The phrase and its associated videos quickly became an Internet meme, and inspired real-life videobombing incidents.
 John Cain, who created the videos, acknowledged that he had been able to profit off them through the sales of official merchandise carrying the phrase.
-Media attention to the phrase grew in May 2015, where videobombing incidents surrounding the phrase on newscasts in Toronto and Calgary spurred discussion over whether use of the phrase constituted sexual harassment and public humiliation of women.
+Media attention to the phrase grew in May 2015, where videobombing incidents surrounding the phrase on newscasts in Toronto, Canada and Calgary, Canada spurred discussion over whether use of the phrase constituted sexual harassment and public humiliation of women.